A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Discussion

+With regard to the open research topics posed by \citet{Cumming.2017}, such as moving the debate from `whether' to `why' collapse occurred and possible strategies to ``avoid, slow or hasten collapse'', we wish to contribute our findings to the discourse on the drivers of social-ecological resilience and collapse.
+Growing complexity has recently been identified as a source of increased societal risk, e.g. due to high levels of socio(-ecological) interconnectedness that can lead to cascading failures \citep{Helbing.2013, Rocha.2018}.
+In this regard complexity is mainly considered as a facilitator of collapse by shaping systems to become more vulnerable.
+In our research, we show that complexity may be even more directly linked to collapse, as societies may reach a point where the associated costs outweigh the benefits, thereby directly causing their breakdown.
+This dimension is, to our understanding, an underrepresented view of social-ecological collapse that should be strengthened by future research efforts.

-While increasing complexity has brought vast benefits to modern industrialized societies, our findings also raise the question to which degree resilient societies can increase complexity without creating large-scale risks of collapse due to an ever increasing demand for energy.
-Along those lines, it is of great interest to further investigate whether the rise of complexity always comes with an increased risk or whether certain forms of complexity exist that do not necessarily increase the risk of societies for collapse.
-Such an assessment would allow to develop design principles for resilient infrastructures and social structures that do not facilitate complexity in the understanding of~\citet{Tainter.1988} thereby allowing modern societies to escape the energy-complexity spiral to path their the trajectory of the socio-ecological Earth System toward a sustainable trajectory.
+While increasing complexity has brought vast benefits to modern industrialized societies, our findings also raise the question of how far contemporary societies can increase complexity without creating large-scale risks of collapse due to ever-increasing energy demands.
+Along those lines, it is of great interest to further investigate whether increasing complexity is always associated with increased risk, or whether certain forms of complexity exist that do not necessarily increase the risk of societal collapse.
+Such an assessment would allow the development of design principles for resilient infrastructures and social structures that do not facilitate complexity in the understanding of~\citet{Tainter.1988}.